Jiemas/nine-sols-modding/README.md

 >**"Ji decided to read the hexagrams one last time and learned he did not need to hold back."**

-A mod that makes Ji harder by increasing health, attack sequence length, and move variety.
+A mod that makes Ji harder by increasing health, attack sequence length, move variety, and speed.
 The goal was to make the boss fight around as hard as unmodded Normal Eigong.

 # Installation
 Can use a mod manager of your choice or manual installation.